ymanasa2022/obsidian_notes/papers/martin_2021.md

 - alternate to single iterations is active learning
 	- random forest, neural network or message-passing graph neural network to regress molecule structure against docking score
 	- Graff et al

+### Discussion
+- alternate to brute force search is iterative docking
+- a surrogate model is trained on random sample to steer towards high-scoring ligands
+- using morgan fingerprints with pharmacacophoric features and logistic regression shows a 10-fold enrichment over brute force search
+- goal: to minimize implementation cost by using fast featurization and learning algorithms